 Here is a simple 3-step plan to stop sugar cravings.

-It is important to realize that a craving is NOT the same as hunger.
+It’s important to realize that a craving is not the same as hunger.

-It's not your body calling for energy, it is the brain calling for something that releases a lot of dopamine in the reward system.
+It’s not your body calling for energy, it’s your brain calling for something that releases a lot of dopamine in the reward system.

-A craving combined with hunger is a powerful drive that most people's willpower will have a hard time overcoming.
+In fact, a craving combined with hunger is a powerful drive that most people have a hard time overcoming.

-The water must be hot -- not so hot that you burn your skin but hot enough that it is on the verge of feeling uncomfortable.
+The water must be hot — not so hot that you burn your skin but hot enough that it’s on the verge of feeling uncomfortable.

-Let the water run over your back and shoulders and let it heat you up.
-Stay there at least 5-10 minutes.
+Let the water run over your back and shoulders so that it heats you up.
+Stay there at least 5–10 minutes.

-By the time you step out of the shower, you are likely to have a "dazed" feeling, like when you've been sitting in the sauna for a long time.
+By the time you step out of the shower, you are likely to have a “dazed” feeling, as if you’ve been sitting in a sauna for a long time.

 At that point, your craving will most likely be gone.